CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ### Task 5.3: Create a Rate Limit Rule

-1. Navigate to the **App Services** tab.
-Select both of your web apps, then click **Start**, then click **Yes** to confirm.
+1. Navigate to the **App Services** tab, select both of your web apps, click **Start**, and then click **Yes** to confirm.

     ![](images/a174.png)

-1. In a new browser tab, paste the **endpoint** which you copied in the previous task.
+1. In a new browser tab, paste the **endpoint** you copied in the previous task.

     ![](images/OSwap.png)

     ![](images/a67.png)

-1. Click on the **Magnifying glass** in the top right corner of the website to search.
+1. Click on the **magnifying glass** icon in the top right corner of the website to open the search.

     ![](images/a72.png)

-1. Type in any keyword **(e.g. apple)** and you will see a response from the website.
-As this site is using JSON, try **refresh** in the browser to do the same search again, and now you will not see any response message on the website as you saw previously.
+1. Type any keyword (e.g., **apple**) into the search box and observe the response from the website.
+Since the site uses JSON, try refreshing the browser to repeat the search.
+This time, you will not see any response message as before.

     ![](images/a73.png)